Sahmey2004/Accomplo./README.md

 ---

-Built with ❤️ using React, TypeScript, and Supabase.
+Built using React, TypeScript, and Supabase.